Strategies

 • Increased spacing between intersections.

-• Calculate and implement yellow change intervals for all signalized intersections based on location-specific details.
+• Implement yellow change intervals for all signalized intersections based on location specific details.

 • Advanced signal systems that dynamically adjust timing plans based on conditions.